Nili N. Alai, MD, FAAD

 The procedure uses frozen sections of skin that are then stained with special dyes.
 The dyed frozen pieces of skin are further examined under the microscope and a tumor map is drawn by the Mohs surgeon.
 The freezing process allows an immediate examination of the entire tumor margin and tissue histology (microscopic examination of cells).

-If more cancer cells or "roots" are seen under the microscope, then another skin layer is removed and again examined.
+If more cancer cells are seen under the microscope, then another skin layer is removed and again examined.
 Each skin layer that is removed is called a "level."
-If no more cancer roots are seen, then it is called "clear" (no more tumor) and no additional levels are needed.
+If no more cancer cells are seen, then it is called "clear" (no more tumor) and no additional levels are needed.

 By removing only tissue where cancer is known to be present, the technique combines a very high cure rate with good preservation of normal skin.
 Once the cancer has been fully removed, the Mohs surgeon looks at the wound to determine the method to obtain the best wound repair and cosmetic result for you.